-History of the Faculty of Medicine and Surgery
+History of the Faculty of Medicine and Surgery "Agostino Gemelli"

-Established by Presidential Decree No. 754 dated 18 June 1958, the Faculty opened in the 1961-62 academic year.
-Its headquarters are in Rome, in accordance with the wish expressed by Pius XI in 1934 when donating the Monte Mario property to the Istituto Giuseppe Toniolo di Studi Superiori, the founding body and guarantor of Università Cattolica del Sacro Cuore.
-This wish was reiterated by Pope Pius XII in 1958 at the time of the mass celebrated to mark the fiftieth anniversary of the ordination and eightieth birthday of Father Agostino Gemelli, founder and first Rector of Università Cattolica, who from the beginning of the university aspired to include a Faculty of Medicine because:
+Established by Presidential Decree n.
+754 dated 18th June 1958, the Faculty opened in 1961/1962 academic year.
+Its headquarters are in Rome, in accordance with the wish expressed by Pope Pius XI in 1934 when donating the Monte Mario property to the Istituto Giuseppe Toniolo di Studi Superiori, the founder body and guarantor of Università Cattolica del Sacro Cuore.
+This wish was reiterated by Pope Pius XII in 1958, at the time of the mass celebrated to mark the fiftieth anniversary of the ordination and eightieth birthday of Father Agostino Gemelli, founder and first Rector of Università Cattolica, who from the beginning of the university aspired to include a Faculty of Medicine because:

-"Catholics are increasingly aware of the need for doctors who are informed by Christian values in the exercise of their profession, i.e. doctors with a spirit educated to observe Christian rules who thus see patients as unhappy brothers in need of help".
-(Perché i cattolici italiani aspirano ad avere una Facoltà di Medicina, Vita e Pensiero, 1958).
+"Catholics are increasingly aware of the need for doctors who are informed by Christian values in the exercise of their profession, i.e. doctors with a spirit educated to observe Christian rules who thus see patients as unhappy brothers in need of help."
+(Perchè i cattolici italiani aspirano ad avere una Facoltà di Medicina, Vita e Pensiero, 1958).

-In line with the overall aim of Università Cattolica del Sacro Cuore, the Faculty of Medicine and Surgery seeks to produce scientifically and technically qualified graduates who are capable of applying a Christian anthropological dimension to their profession.
-The Faculty aims to achieve this by creating, through its academic offerings and structural organisation, an environment of work and study in which the scientific and religious views of the world merge cohesively, in the search for truth and in interpreting the human experience as a whole.
+In line with the overall aim of Università Cattolica del Sacro Cuore, the Faculty of Medicine and Surgery seeks to produce scientifically and technically qualified graduates who can apply a Christian anthropological dimension to their profession.
+The Faculty aims to achieve this by creating, through its academic offerings and structural organization, an environment of work and study in which the scientific and religious views of the world merge cohesively, in the search for Truth and in interpreting the human experience as a whole.

-Six-year Single-cycle Master's Degree Programme in Medicine and Surgery
+Six-year Single cycle Master's Degree Programme in Medicine and Surgery